 Boerewors is a traditional South African sausage.
 It is delicious, but like all sausages, it’s an involved process to fill the sausage casings.
-These patties are based on the recipe for boerewors so you get the great taste without the hassle.
+These homemade boerewors patties are based on the recipe for boerewors so you get the great taste without the hassle.

 Boerewors (literally translated as ‘Farmer’s Sausage) is a traditional South African sausage made from ground beef, pork and spices and normally sold in a coil, unlike the more common links we are used to today.
 It is quite a spicy sausage, flavoured with ground corriander, all spice, cloves and vinegar.

 How to cook boerewors

-In South Africa, it is normally cooked over coals as part of a barbeque, or fried in a pan on the stove.
+In South Africa, boerewors is traditionally cooked over coals as part of a barbeque, or fried in a pan on the stove.
 It is normally served in a bread roll topped with a delicious tomato and onion sauce (boerewors roll).
 In South Africa, it is readily available at any butcher or supermarket, but a lot of people still make their own, using recipes that have been handed down over the generations.

 I remember watching my mother-in-law chop mounds of raw beef and pork before mixing in handfuls of spices.
 She then fed it through a mincing machine, stuffing pigs intestines full of the savoury mixture.
 It took hours of effort, but well worth it for the delicious result.
 She filled our freezer to the brim – it must have lasted about 6 months.